 Brody was 42 years old when he died.
 He left behind a widow, Barbara, and a young son, Geoffrey.

 Jose Gonzalez continued to work for Carlos Colon for many years and kept a picture of himself shaking hands with Brody in his office.
 He is 71 years old as of this writing.
 Brody would have been the same age.

-Wrestling fans will likely never know the real reason Gonzalez stabbed Brody.
+Wrestling fans will likely never know the real reason for the death of Bruiser Brody.
 Was it money?
 Was it an argument about a finish?
 Or was it years of seething hatred from a match gone wrong?
 In the end, Mooneyham’s article on Atlas is the closest thing to closure one can find: